-On January 14-15, 2019, SCB, FDA, NIST, and Nexight Group will host a workshop at the NIST National Cybersecurity Center of Excellence (NCCoE) in Rockville, Maryland.
+FDA, NIST, SCB, and Nexight Group will host a workshop at the National Cybersecurity Center of Excellence (NCCoE) in Rockville, Maryland.
 The workshop will feature updates from Standards Development Organization (SDO) representatives and industry organizations on the benefits of standards and participating in the standards development processes.
 Targeted stakeholders include: RM manufacturers, clinical trial sponsors, contract manufacturers, academic institutions, raw material providers, and logistics delivery providers.
 See the workshop event page for more information.

 Please check the Events page for other related activities.

 SCB, along with NIST, BioFabUSA, and ASTM International hosted a workshop to gather input from the regenerative medicine community on standards needs related to the characterization of fiber-based scaffolds.
 Please see the detailed summary of the workshop, which includes the agenda and other accompanying materials.

 Other Strategic Activities

 Identifying Processes and Criteria to Strengthen Regenerative Medicine Standards Development